 After months of testing and refining, we’re pleased to introduce TimeformUS pedigree ratings.
-They will appear on the “Fast PPs” page for every horse on TimeformUS.com.
+They appear on the “Fast PPs” page for every horse on TimeformUS.com.
 Here’s what we’re delivering in this “phase 1” introduction of this feature (and here’s where you can read about phase 2):

 1) Pedigree ratings for every horse in every race, based on the surface/distance of today’s race.
 Example: If a horse is running in a 6 furlong race on the main track at Del Mar, the rating you’ll see in his PPs will measure his pedigree for synthetic sprint races.

 2) These ratings are displayed as a single rating on a 100 pt scale for today’s distance and surface, allowing you to easily compare the pedigrees of all the runners in a given race.

 3) These ratings are based on the TimeformUS speed figures assigned to the horses in the family of today’s runners, numbers earned as far back as 10 years ago and as recently as one week ago, and they’re specific to today’s distance and surface.

 Later this spring we’ll kick off “Phase 2” of our pedigree ratings introduction, which will include access to a comprehensive set of ratings for each horse.
 This will give you an even better sense of a horse’s surface and distance preferences—is he running in a race today that better suits his pedigree than his previous races did?

 - First things first: Like any other attempt to quantify pedigree, these numbers are helpful primarily when a horse is trying a surface or distance for the first few times.
 After a horse has established form in various situations, your personal assessment of this form deserves to take precedence over pedigree ratings, since pedigree ratings are necessarily speculative.

 Here is an example of the pedigree ratings in action, taken from a recent Gulfstream maiden turf route race: